-Drilled shafts, also known as drilled piers, caissons, bored piles, or cast-in-drilled-hole piles (CIDH), are high-capacity deep foundation systems.
+Drilled shafts are high-capacity deep foundation systems, also known as drilled piers, caissons, bored piles, or cast-in-drilled-hole piles (CIDH).

 Drilled shafts for structural support can be installed by the dry (open hole), stabilizing polymer slurry, or steel-cased methods.
-Permanent casing is typically only specified in corrosive environments, voided (open cavity) conditions, or for shafts drilled through water.
-For open hole shaft installation, temporary casing may also be required if adverse subsurface conditions are present (i.e., groundwater, caving soils, granular soils, sidewall loss, etc).
+The permanent casing is typically only specified in corrosive environments, voided (open cavity) conditions, or for shafts drilled through the water.
+The temporary casing may also be required for open-hole shaft installation if adverse subsurface conditions are present (i.e., groundwater, caving soils, granular soils, sidewall loss, etc).

 Access conditions required for drilled shaft construction are as variable as the diameters and depths to which they can be drilled.
-Drilled shafts can be constructed in low headroom and limited access and provide effective support for most structures, including buildings, tanks, towers, and bridges.
+Drilled shafts can be constructed in low headroom and limited access and effectively support most structures, including buildings, tanks, towers, and bridges.
 Keller owns and maintains a diverse and up-to-date drilled shaft equipment fleet outfitted with the highest quality, state-of-the-art tooling.
-Experience combined with specialty proprietary drilling equipment and tooling gives Keller the ability to meet specific site constraints such as limited access and low overhead drilled shaft construction.
-For a variety of subsurface and access conditions, drilled shafts may be the answer for your project.
+Experience combined with specialty proprietary drilling equipment and tooling allows Keller to meet specific site constraints such as limited access and low overhead construction.
+For various subsurface and access conditions, drilled shafts may be the answer for your project.

 Non-destructive test methods help determine the quality of the concrete throughout the length of the shafts.
 Crosshole sonic logging (CSL) and/or Gamma-Gamma logging (GGL) can be conducted by placing test pipes in the shaft reinforcement and subsequently testing the integrity of the pile concrete.